CodeLabsProInc/AGI-GPT/README.md

 It is potentially dangerous and may cause your AI to run forever or carry out actions you would not usually authorize.
 Use at your own risk.

-1. Run the `autogpt` python module in your terminal:
+1. Run the `agigpt` python module in your terminal:

     ```bash
-    python -m autogpt --speak --continuous
+    python -m agigpt --speak --continuous
     ```

 2. To exit the program, press Ctrl + C